This course is presented as

 At the end of this course you will be able to:

-- Describe how a business strategy is developed
+- Describe how a business strategy is developed and apply a number of strategic analysis techniques

-- Use techniques for the analysis and modelling of business systems
+- Use techniques for the analysis and modelling of business systems and determining a way ahead when there are multiple different stakeholder perspectives on the future state of a business system

 - Describe how recommendations for business improvement may be identified